daleao/sdv/WalkOfLife/README.md

         - Large enough Slimes can hit flying enemies, and break into smaller Slimes if defeated.
         - Low chance to convert Slimes to a special variant.
 If "Prismatic Jelly" special order is active, low chance to convert Slimes to prismatic variant.

+## Prestige

+The [Statue of Uncertainty](https://stardewvalleywiki.com/The_Sewers#Statue%20Of%20Uncertainty) has been replaced by the Statue of Prestige, which is now capable of prestiging level 10 skills.
+A prestiged skill's level is reset and all related recipes are forgotten, however all acquired professions are maintained.
+This allows the farmer to eventually acquire all 20 final professions simultaneously.
+Prestiging a skill costs 10,000g the first time, 50,000g the second time, and 100,000g the last time.
+The ribbon in the skills page of the game menu reflects the number of professions acquired in each skill.
+Non-vanilla skills at the moment cannot be prestiged.

 ## Compatbility

 The mod is compatible with the following popular mods: